mokdevel/DarcMods/DarcMissions/docs/MISSIONFRAME.md

 int missionActiveDistance : The distance to a player to keep the mission active. int missionActiveTimeToEnd : (seconds) Time to keep the mission active once all AI is dead.
 Used for both dynamic and static missions. int missionHintTime : (seconds) Time to show mission hints to players.
-0 disables ALL hints. int minDistanceToMission : Distance to another mission.
+0 disables ALL hints. int missionRandomPos : The radius to randomize the mission position.
+This avoids mission appearing always in same place. int minDistanceToMission : Distance to another mission.
 Two missions shall not be too close to each other. int minDistanceToPlayer : Mission shall not spawn too close to a player. bool showStaticMissionMarker : Show/hide static mission markers.